yuejiejing/coursera_test/README.md

-## Welcome to GitHub Pages Yuejie
+## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/yuejiejing/coursera_test/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.
+Yuejiehaha

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.